 You won’t stay a crackhead very long if you don’t embrace the crackhead hustle.
 You won’t be able to afford it!

 Do You Want It As Bad As A Crackhead Wants Crack?

 When I talk about crackhead hustle and crackhead motivation, I always have a few people chime in that crackheads have that type of dedication because they’re addicted to crack.

 The crux of their argument is that addiction doesn’t count as work ethic because the addict has no choice.
-A crackhead has to either satisfy their fix or they die (or at least the withdrawal makes them wish they were dead) trying.
+A crackhead must either satisfy their fix or die (or at least the withdrawal makes them wish they were dead) trying.

 This is true.
 It’s no stretch to say that their addiction is so fierce that they are willing to give up everything to satisfy it.
 However, this is the point.

 Whether they arrived at this level of desire by externally triggered motivation or internally inspired addiction, the point is that they’re willing to do whatever it takes to get crack–and crack is bad for them!

 Imagine what a crackhead could accomplish if it took one-tenth of that drive and applied it to something positive or constructive.
 This reminds me of MyPillow CEO Michael J. Lindell.

 Here we have a case of a crackhead who took the drive that he had as an addict and applied it to building a million-dollar business.